 I am Korea Foundation Endowed Associate Professor of Sociology at the University of Michigan.
 I am a political sociologist and law and society scholar interested in questions of human mobility, inequality, power, and agency.
 I seek to develop a relational, processual, and agentic account of categorization and identification, particularly in contexts in which such practices have significant implications for inequality at local, national, and global levels.
-I push the field of international migration to expand beyond its usual emphasis on migrant-receiving countries in the West.
-My research takes a transnational and global perspective, and systematically considers sending and transit contexts by adopting a multi-sited approach to research.
+My research takes a transnational and global perspective, and systematically considers sending and transit contexts in studying international migration by adopting a multi-sited approach to research.

 Before joining the University of Michigan, I received my PhD degree from UCLA, was a postdoctoral fellow at Princeton and Stanford, and taught at George Mason University for a year.
 I was a member of the Institute for Advanced Study (School of Social Science) in Princeton during 2016–2017, and will be a fellow at Wissenschaftskolleg zu Berllin (Institute for Advanced Study in Berlin) during 2020–2021.

-Contested Embrace: Transborder Membership Politics in Twentieth Century Korea (Stanford University Press, 2016)
+Contested Embrace: Transborder Membership Politics in Twentieth Century Korea (Stanford University Press, 2016; Paperback 2020)

 - 2017 Thomas and Znaniecki Distinguished Book Award from the International Migration Section of American Sociological Association